jay-shenoy/LBM_everywhere/README.md

 I would suggest begineer to start with solving diffusion equation.(There is hand calculation available to give more clarity , algorithm is also explained)

-Later do isothermal flows like couette flow , flow in channel with various boundary conditions , lid driven cavity , flow past single , multiple obstalces of various shapes
+Later do  1d shock wave , isothermal flows like couette flow , flow in channel with various boundary conditions , lid driven cavity , flow past single , multiple obstalces of various shapes

 Move to non-isothermal flows starting with natural convection/Rayleigh bernard convection , forced convection , mixed convection